 - i.
-The State Veterinarian will contact the Commissioner of Agriculture, who may consider a Declaration of Emergency after consultation with VPF.
-The State Veterinarian will also potentially ask for USDA IMT and USDA National Permitting Unit (to be available when H5/H7 results are reported in several hours) - ii.
+The State Veterinarian will contact the Commissioner of Agriculture, who may consider a Governor's Declaration of Emergency after consultation with VPF.
+The State Veterinarian may also potentially ask for USDA IMT and USDA National Permitting Unit (to be available when H5/H7 results are reported in several hours). - ii.
 When the first positive IAV flock is diagnosed by NVSL or sooner if determined necessary by the state veterinarian in commercial or noncommercial poultry, the poultry companies will, region-wide, cease all routine farm visits and immediately notify all growers in the region within 24 hours.
 VDACS, with guidance from VPF, will notify its list of vendors, utilities, and government agencies utilizing the VPDTF Biosecurity Notification List within 24 hours via the Virginia Poultry Disease Alert System and request immediate cessation of all non-essential farm visits.
 The Biosecurity Notification List will be maintained and reviewed by VDACS and VPF.
-The State Veterinarian, with input from the VPDTF, will consider appropriate restrictions
+The State Veterinarian, with input from the VPDTF, will consider appropriate restrictions on litter spreading.
+USDA APHIS VS is the governmental organization authorized to represent the United States to the WOAH.

-- on litter spreading.
-USDA APHIS VS is the governmental organization authorized to represent the United States to the OIE. - iii.
-The IC will contact the PSC (or RESL if not unavailable) to ask that they contact the IMT C&G, requesting that the IMT mobilize and meet at the RAHL or other established location.
-Reference IMT Org Chart, also send USDA NVS 213-RR resource requests to NVS@aphis.usda.gov. - iv.
-All movement of poultry and poultry products during an outbreak will be traced using the EMRS2 Gateway Permitting System.
-Each company will be responsible for having staff to input information for permit requests. - v.
-Reference Appendix 22 for sample timeline of IMT meetings.
+- iii.
+The Incident Commander (IC) will contact the Planning Section Chief (or Resource Unit Lead if not unavailable) to ask that they contact the IMT Command & General Staff, requesting that the IMT mobilize and meet at the RAHL or other established location.
+Reference IMT Org Chart, - iv.
+All USDA personnel resource requests must be sent to APHIS-VS-HPAI- Resources@usda.gov by AVIC or IMT designee.
+Requests for USDA personnel must include positions requested, report date, rotation type (virtual or on-site), medical clearance (yes or no), name requested, if applicable (home supervisor approved). - V. All movement of poultry and poultry products in a control area during a HPAI outbreak will be traced using the EMRS2 Gateway Permitting System.
+Each company will be responsible for having staff to input information for permit requests. - vi.
+Reference Appendix 19for sample timeline of IMT meetings.